djotaku/lastfmbluesky/README.md

 # lastfmBluesky

 ## Usage
-Post your weekly and/or yearly last.fm stats to Mastodon
+Post your weekly and/or yearly last.fm stats to Bluesky

 - For last.fm get your key and secret at: https://www.last.fm/api/account/create (more about their API at: https://www.last.fm/api)